Automattic/jetpack/extensions/README.md

 ### Jetpack sidebar

-Jetpack sidebar is registered on all Gutenberg editor pages and filled using [Slot Fill](https://github.com/WordPress/gutenberg/tree/master/packages/components/src/slot-fill#readme).
+Jetpack sidebar is always registered in the editor and filled using [Slot Fill](https://github.com/WordPress/gutenberg/tree/master/packages/components/src/slot-fill#readme) mechanism.

-Just render to `JetpackPluginSidebar` from anywhere in the code:
+Just render with `JetpackPluginSidebar` component from anywhere in your plugin's code:

 ```jsx
 import JetpackPluginSidebar from '../../shared/jetpack-plugin-sidebar';